jherax/js-utils/README.md

   $(function() {
     // Validates some fields
     if (!$("#txtBirthday").fnIsValidDate({
-        isFuture: true,
-        warning: "Your next birthday can't be lesser than today" })) return false;
+        warning: "Your next birthday can't be lesser than today",
+        isFuture: true
+    })) return false;

     var pass = $("#txtPassword");
     if (!pass.fnIsValidFormat("pass")) {
-      return pass.fnShowTooltip("The password did not meet the requirements");
+      return !pass.fnShowTooltip("The password did not meet the requirements");
     }
   });
 ```